Last Updated on

 The data indicates that Android devices are the most popular mobile operating system around the world.

-However, if we dive deeper, it gets a lot more interesting.
+However, if we dive deeper, the picture gets a lot more interesting.

 Key Android vs iOS Statistics

-Let's dive deeper into the iPhone vs Android market, and look at iOS vs Android in terms of location, trends, apps and more.
+Let's take a closer look at the iPhone vs Android market, and see how iOS vs Android stack up by location, iOS vs Android trends, apps and more.

 iOS vs Android Market Share in the US

-The iPhone market share in the US is 61%, compared to 38% for Android, flipped from the global market share.
+The iOS market share in the US is 61%, compared to 38% for Android, which is the opposite of the global market share.

-So while Android is the leading mobile operating system worldwide, Americans prefer iPhones.
+So while Android is the world's leading mobile operating system, Americans prefer iPhones.

 Android vs iOS Market Share Around the World

-Let’s look at the global smartphone market, comparing Android vs iPhone users in different regions and countries.
+Let’s compare Android vs iPhone users in different regions and countries.

 We’ve seen that users in the US prefer iPhones.
 In the UK, the split between Android devices and Apple devices is almost even, with iOS holding 51% market share.